surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

                         </ul>
                         <h6>28.
 What is the format of the exported file?
 Is it suitable for our software X?</h6>
                         <ul>
-                            <li>The software exports the data as an archive containing multiple files in tab-delimited unicode text format.
+                            <li>The software exports the data as an archive containing multiple files in tab-delimited Unicode text format.
 Binary files (images) are downloaded separately.
 Survey Solutions documentation explains the particulars on how questions of different types (numeric, text, choice, etc) are saved in the data file.</li>
                             <li>Tab-delimited text format is a popular data interchange format suitable for import for many modern databases, spreadsheets, and statistical packages.</li>
                             <li>Consult your software operating manual on the support of tab-delimited (also known as tab-separated) data.</li>
                             <li>Additionally, the survey data may be exported in the binary formats of Stata or SPSS statistical packages.</li>